Lawrence Buell (academic): Emerson

-In October 2023 Buell published his Henry David Thoreau: Thinking Disobediently, a continuation of his research of Transcendentalist authors.
-Buell has noted that, similar to Emerson, this book is aimed for the larger general public.
+In October 2023, Buell published Henry David Thoreau: Thinking Disobediently, a continuation of his research on transcendentalist authors.
+Buell has said that, similar to Emerson, this book is aimed for the general public.

 Ecocriticism

-He is widely considered a pioneer of Ecocriticism, although his 2005 book The Future of Environmental Criticism uses "Environmental Criticism" in lieu of ecocriticism in both the title and preface to the book, claiming his usage as a "strategic ambiguity" which distances his work from a "cartoon image" of the field "no longer applicable today, if indeed it ever really was."
+He is widely considered a pioneer of ecocriticism, although his 2005 book The Future of Environmental Criticism uses "environmental criticism" in lieu of ecocriticism in both the title and preface to the book, claiming this usage as a "strategic ambiguity" which distances his work from a "cartoon image" of the field "no longer applicable today, if indeed it ever really was."

+His book Writing for an Endangered World won the 2001 John G. Cawelti Award for the best book in American culture studies from the Popular Culture Association.